ty-elastic/instruqt_o11y--course--field--100-logs-workflow--main/instruqt/tracks/o11y--course--field--100-logs-workflow--main/06-pii/assignment.md

 * Created a nightly report to snapshot our dashboard
 * Created an alert to let us know when a new User Agent string appears
 * Setup RBAC to restrict access to `client.ip`
-* Setup retention to keep the logs online for only 30 days
+* Setup Redaction to remove IP addresses from the log message body

 # Wrap-Up